Child protection training

 Training reinforces staff roles and responsibilities in supporting students, as well as responding to and reporting suspected risk of harm concerns.

-External staff or workers can register to obtain a User Name and Password to access the training at https://education.nsw.gov.au/mypl/community-members
+Training requires a log-in.
+External staff or workers can register to obtain a user name and password to access training on MyPL.

 The 2016 update has one module for staff who work directly with children and young people and a separate module for corporate staff.